carloscarnero/client-report/README.md

 This is a simple [Next.js](https://nextjs.org/) project that should report the client IP address that made the HTTP request.
+This was confirmed to work as expected with:

+* [x] Vercel,
+* [x] Local development environment started with `npm run dev`.

+As of this time, only a standalone output environment remains untested.